johnwu93/memory-game/README.md

 - The player flips one card over to reveal its underlying symbol.
 - The player then turns over a second card, trying to find the corresponding card with the same symbol.
 - If the cards match, both cards stay flipped over.
-- If the cards do not match, they are revealed up until the player flips another card
+- If the cards do not match, they are revealed up as mismatched and will be flipped facedown after 1.5 seconds

 The game ends once all cards have been correctly matched.